 1. I would like to return to my home country.
 Can IOM UK help?

-If you are an irregular migrant, an asylum seeker, or a failed asylum seeker and wish to return to your home country, please contact the Home Office Voluntary Returns Service.
+If you are an irregular migrant, an asylum seeker, or a failed asylum seeker and wish to return to your home country, support might be available via the Home Office Voluntary Returns Service.
 You can find out more information here, via phone on 0300 004 0202 (Monday - Friday between 09.00 and 17.30) or email using email@example.com.
 They have a programme called ‘voluntary return’ which can help with the cost of your flight.

 2. I am a victim of trafficking / I am in contact with a victim of trafficking.
 Can IOM UK help?

 IOM UK cannot assist victims of human trafficking and modern slavery who need urgent assistance.
 If you are a victim, or if you are in contact with a victim, and require help urgently, we recommend that you contact the police.